Ma-sa-ue/practice/generative_model/README.md

 Here I uploaded codes mainly about generative model.

-## Importance weighted auto encoder
+## Importance weighted auto encoder.ipynb

 Importance weighted autoenocder in Tensorflow

-This code is strongly inspired by this page.(https://jmetzen.github.io/2015-11-27/vae.html)
+This code was strongly inspired by this page.(https://jmetzen.github.io/2015-11-27/vae.html)

 In that page,there is a good "VAE" code written by Jan Hendrik Metzen.